Can You Take Creatine Forever? (What The Science Says)

 In addition, while studies have found that creatine is safe and there haven’t been any remarkable impacts on renal function, typical advice around creatine use generally is to consult a doctor if you are taking medication placing demands on your renal system.

-This is because creatine supplementation may put added stress on your kidneys or liver already working hard to fight illness.
+This is because creatine supplementation may stress your kidneys or liver, which are already working hard to fight illness.
 This advice is independent of how long you would intend to supplement with creatine.

 Taking Creatine For Years Straight: Is This Good?